Economists and journalists alike, are having a field day playing with the data on wealth disparities.

 Yes, mentoring works… until it doesn’t.
 It stops working at the point at which low-wealth people need investment capital.

 Laws can and should be reformed to penalize bias against people who have historically been oppressed in this country, and programs may be established to overcome the burden of bias (eg, preferential hiring and contracts).
-But recognize the inherent weaknesses of legislation: it doesn’t change the HEARTS of people.
+But recognize the inherent weaknesses of legislation: law doesn’t change the HEARTS of people.
 Morality can’t be legislated.

 Versus exclusively forcing and fighting for inclusion, identify models that support productivity even amidst exclusion.